 There are many factors to consider when evaluating whether or not to use a pickup in your acoustic guitar.
 They include:

-• Sound Quality – Acoustic guitars are designed with specific acoustic characteristics that are different from electric guitars, so when installing a pickup onto an acoustic guitar, it needs to be adapted appropriately.
+- Sound Quality - Acoustic guitars are designed with specific acoustic characteristics that are different from electric guitars, so when installing a pickup onto an acoustic guitar, it needs to be adapted appropriately.

-• Versatility – The versatility of the pickup is another thing to think about.
+- Versatility - The versatility of the pickup is another thing to think about.
 Are you thinking of using it for recording or live performance?
 How often will you be using it?

-• How much are you willing to spend? – All the options are available in a range of price points.
-You can get one for under $100 to over $1000.
-You can even get full set-ups with preamps, internal microphones, and built in effects.
+- How much are you willing to spend? - All the options are available in a range of price points.
+You can get one for under $100 to over $1,000.
+You can even get full setups with preamps, internal microphones, and built-in effects.

-• How do you envision using the guitar? – Do you envision yourself using it as a practice guitar or for performance?
+- How do you envision using the guitar? - Do you envision yourself using it as a practice guitar or for performance?
 Maybe you want to use it during recording or live performance.

 Will I Need An Acoustic Guitar Amp?

-If you have been thinking about installing a pickup in your acoustic guitar, I hope this article has helped you.
-It’s a good idea to have a good understanding of your options before you go ahead and get one installed.
-You can get them installed for free or for a lot of money depending on who does the work.
+If you’ve been thinking about installing a pickup in your acoustic guitar, I hope this article has helped.
+It’s a good idea to understand your options before you go ahead and get one installed.

 Otherwise, you can also save some work and get yourself a good acoustic electric guitar instead.